 Reasons: Homosexuality, Sexually Explicit, Offensive Language, Unsuited to Age Group

 Off the list this year, are two books by author Toni Morrison.
 “The Bluest Eye” and “Beloved,” both challenged for sexual content and offensive language.

 1) Robert Cormier

 2) Peter Parnell and Justin Richardson

 4) Toni Morrison

 I’ve read 4 of those books, and didn’t find any of them offensive in any way.
 Some people can make anything offensive.

 I have a real problem with banning books.
 Who is one or a group of people to say what is acceptable for others to read?
 I’ve only read I Know Why the Caged Bird Sings and didn’t really care for it, but I know that it is an important book for lots of readers.
 I’m looking forward to a week of fun posts.

 I’m a mom and wife who loves books.
 I also love movies, red wine, and chocolate, although not necessarily in that order.
-We’ve been in the Cleveland area for fifteen years.
-I have a wonderful husband who never complains when I bring another book home, equally wonderful five year old Gage, and two kittens, Razzi and Sammi.
+We’ve been in the Cleveland area for sixeen years.
+I have a wonderful husband who never complains when I bring home another book, equally wonderful six year old Gage, and two sweet cats, Razzi and Sammi.